mujahidriazpk/ShopADoc/wp-content/plugins/wp-persistent-login/readme.txt

 ## NEW: Active Logins
 * Option to limit the number of active logins to 1 per user
-* Old logins will end automatically if the limit is reached, forcing only one active login at a time
+* New logins can be blocked, or the users oldest login ended automatically.

 ### Top Tip
 Once the plugin is installed, click the **End all Sessions** button on the plugin settings page to encourage users to login again and be kept logged in forever!